When and How to Give Water to Babies Safely

 2. Private well or bore water

-Water from SOME private wells is NOT safe for infants and pregnant women.
+Water from some private wells is NOT safe for infants and pregnant women.

 How to be sure your well water is safe?